Certora/aquarius-cantina-fv/README.md

     - You can work in a separate branch and merge changes at the end if you prefer.
   - Grant access to `teryanarmen` and `srunquist-certora` for judging.
 - **Support Channels**:
-  - For tool-related issues, send a detailed message with a job link in `help-desk` channel in Discord.
+  - For tool-related issues, send a detailed message with a job link in `help-desk` channel in the [Certora Discord](https://discord.gg/certora).
 Remove the anonymousKey component from the link if you wish to limit viewing to Certora employees.
-  - For FV contest questions, use the relevant community verification channel in Discord.
+  - For FV contest questions, use the `contests` channel in the [Certora Discord](https://discord.gg/certora).
 - **Certora folder**:
   - Certora infrastructure is made up of 5 folders listed below.
     - `fees_collector/confs`: configuration files for the tool.
 One example file is provided.
 More can be added if needed.